Cynth3tik/awesome/README.md

 ## Vue

 *   [Goldfish-Social/Goldfish](https://github.com/Goldfish-Social/Goldfish) - Goldfish Social - Free open source alternative for Vine / TikTok (alpha).
 ActivityPub will come later!

-## Dart

-*   [jeroensmeets/11t](https://github.com/jeroensmeets/11t) - 11t is an iOS and Android app for connecting to Mastodon, written in Flutter.
-11t lets you use any Mastodon instance.

-*   [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.

 ## HCL